Program director

 Opportunities

-Overall employment of medical laboratory professionals is projected to grow 7 percent through 2029—much faster than the average for all occupations, particularly as the volume of laboratory tests increases with population growth and with the development of new technology.
+Overall employment of medical laboratory professionals is projected to grow 5 percent through 2033—aligning with the average for all occupations, particularly as the volume of laboratory tests increases with population growth and with the development of new technology.
 The twenty-first century is offering clinical laboratory scientists new avenues for test development, experimental design, administration, and education.
 Clinical laboratory scientists work in hospitals or similar medical facilities, clinical and reference laboratories, home health diagnostics, transfusion services, physicians' offices, and private medical clinics.
 Employment is also available in pharmaceutical and biotechnology companies, health information systems, DNA technology and genetic engineering corporations, research laboratories, federal government agencies, forensics and crime investigation, veterinary hospitals, U.S. Public Health Service facilities, areas of medical product development, and customer and patient education.

 The program

-The two-year Clinical Laboratory Science Program includes clinical training and culminates in a Bachelor of Science degree.
 Prerequisite courses may be taken at any institutionally accredited college or university and are completed during the freshman and sophomore years.
 Accepted students transfer into the program at the junior year level, which begins in August.
-After satisfactory completion of the program, the student is awarded a Bachelor of Science degree, and is eligible to take the national board examination and become a licensed clinical laboratory scientist in California.
+The ten-month junior year includes lecture and laboratory.
+Emphasis is on the basic clinical science courses, including theory and correlations.

 The ten-month junior year includes lecture and laboratory.
 Emphasis is on the basic clinical science courses, including theory and correlations.